Reviews You Can Rely On

 window air conditioner - remote controls are great for bedrooms or any location where window...

 The Black+Decker BD08WT6 impressed us with its ability to let you set timers with the remote when the AC unit is turned off.
-We were surprised at how much we appreciated being able to manipulate the settings from the remote and see what mode the air conditioner would be in when it was scheduled to turn on.
-For not having a WiFi app, the functionality is a bit more powerful than comparably priced AC models with remotes.
+We were surprised by how much we appreciated being able to adjust the settings from the remote and see which mode the air conditioner would be in when it was scheduled to turn on.
+Despite not having a WiFi app, the functionality is a bit more powerful than that of comparably priced AC models with remotes.

 window air conditioner - while most apps let you change temperatures, modes, and set...

-After testing dozens of air conditioners, we discovered a feature we didn't realize we would come to love: The 12K BTU Midea's WiFi app lets you turn the sound off so you can avoid annoying beeps.
-If you're looking for a quiet air conditioner without mode-changing beeps, this is the unit for you.
+After testing dozens of air conditioners, we discovered a feature we didn't realize we would come to love: Midea's WiFi app lets you turn off the annoying beeps when changing modes.
+If you're looking for an air conditioner that quiets more than just fan noise, this is the unit for you.

-While we usually associate many feature options with convenience, that's not always the case if you only have basic needs.
-If you're looking for super simple AC functions that just do the job of blowing cool air, the Frigidaire FFRA051WAE, GE AHEC05AC, and the Midea EasyCool MAW05M1BWT are the simplest models we tested.
-They may be great for less tech-savvy people seeking relief from the heat.
+While we often associate many features with convenience, that's not always the case.
+If you don't use all the extra features, they can be more of a pain than help.
+If you're looking for super-simple AC functions that just blow cool air, the Frigidaire FFRA051WAE, GE AWCS05BWA, and Midea EasyCool MAW05M1BWT are the simplest models we tested.
+They may be great for those who don't want to deal with techy controls when seeking relief from the heat.

-Sometimes all you really need are easy-to-use and understand knobs to control a basic air conditioner, like the GE AHEC05AC shown here.
+Sometimes all you really need are easy-to-use and understand knobs to control a basic air conditioner, though the knob settings shown here don't tell you what temperature you're trying to achieve.
+Credit: Brian Walker

 Installation

-While it is unlikely you'll install a window unit more than once, or at most once a year, and plan to store it during cooler months, the ease of installation should still be a serious consideration.
+While it is unlikely you'll install a window unit more than once a year when taking it out of storage in preparation for the summer months, the ease of installation should still be a serious consideration.

 For this metric, we spend hours upon hours installing each unit individually.
 Sometimes, we were able to do it on our own, but oftentimes, we needed assistance.